 Address: Frauenkirche, Neumarkt, 01067 Dresden

-- "Altmarkt“, tram lines 1, 2, 4, 12
+- Altmarkt tram lines 1, 2, 4, 12

-- "Pirnaischer Platz“, tram lines 3, 6, 7 and bus line 75
+- Pirnaischer Platz tram lines 3, 6, 7 and bus line 75

 Organ Recitals and Services:

-- Service (in German): Daily, 6 p.m.; Sunday 11 a.m.; 6 p.m
+- Service in German: Daily, 6 p.m.; Sunday 11 a.m. and 6 p.m

 - Service in English: Every third Sunday in a month, 6 p.m.

-Mon-Sat 10 a.m. - 4 p.m.; Sun 12:30 p.m. – 4 p.m.
+- November to February: Monday to Saturday 10 a.m. to 4 p.m.; Sunday 12:30 p.m. to 4 p.m.

-Mon-Sat 10 a.m. - 6 p.m.; Sun 12:30 p.m. – 6 p.m.
+- March to October: Monday to Saturday 10 a.m. to 6 p.m.; Sunday 12:30 p.m. to 6 p.m.

-Photos: Taking photos/ filming is not allowed inside the church
+Photos: Taking photos/ filming is not allowed inside the church.